ajsiragusa/espn-fantasy-football-discord-bot/README.md

-Here’s a cleaner, more polished GitHub-ready README that improves structure, readability, and presentation while keeping your content intact:

----

 # ESPN Fantasy Football Discord Bot

 A **Discord bot built with Python** that integrates with ESPN Fantasy Football to provide real-time insights into your league.